excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 This callback is triggered when clicked on the collab button in excalidraw.
 If not supplied, the collab dialog button is not rendered.

-#### `onPaste`

-This callback is triggered when something is pasted to the scene.
-This callback need to return a `boolean` to prevent or not the current clipboard management flow.

-Returning `true` will stop the native excalidraw clipboard management flow (nothing insert to the scene).

 #### `isCollaborating`

 This prop indicates if the app is in collaboration mode.